Battle of Rivoli

 The Battle of Rivoli (14 January 1797) was a key military engagement during the War of the First Coalition near the village of Rivoli, then part of the Republic of Venice.
 In the climax of the Italian campaign of 1796–1797, the outnumbered French Army of Italy, commanded by General Napoleon Bonaparte, decisively defeated the attacking Austrian army led by General of the Artillery József Alvinczi.
 Alvinczi was attempting to march south in a fourth and final effort to relieve the siege of Mantua, despite his deteriorating health.
-The French victory at Rivoli demonstrated Bonaparte's capability and deftness as a military commander, though very few of Napoleon's battles would be as resourcefully brilliant as Rivoli.
+The French victory at Rivoli demonstrated Bonaparte's capability and deftness as a military commander.
 The French victory also led to the Austrian surrender of Mantua in February, French consolidation of northern Italy, and ultimately France's victory over Austria in the war later that year.

 Forces

 See order of battle at the Battle of Rivoli.

 Prelude

 Alvinczi's plan was to rush and overwhelm Barthélemy Joubert in the mountains east of Lake Garda by concentrating 28,000 men in five separate columns, and thereby gain access to the open country north of Mantua where Austrian superior numbers would be able to defeat Bonaparte's smaller Army of Italy.
 Alvinczi attacked Joubert's 10,000 men on 12 January.
 However Joubert held him off and was subsequently joined by Louis-Alexandre Berthier and, at 2 am on 14 January, by Bonaparte, who brought up elements of André Masséna's division to support Joubert's efforts to form a defensive line on favorable ground just north of Rivoli on the Trambasore Heights.
 The battle would be a contest between Alvinczi's efforts to concentrate his dispersed columns versus the arrival of French reinforcements.